 To give your bathroom the luxurious spa-like atmosphere that potential buyers are looking for, add white bath towels.
 To add a touch of elegance, roll your towels and place them in a woven basket.

 Complete the look with a matching white hand towel and washcloths.

-Most cabinets range from $500 to $1,500 per box, and if your home have an average-size kitchen with 30 cabinets, you’re looking at a $15,000 to $45,000 investment.
+Sometimes a large-scale kitchen remodel doesn’t make sense for resale.
+Most cabinets range from $500 to $1,500 per box, and if your home has an average-size kitchen with 30 cabinets, you’re looking at a $15,000 to $45,000 investment.

-If you don’t want to spring for a full cabinet remodel, but still want to make an impactful change, just give your hardware an update.
-New handles can make your entire kitchen look brand new while also adding new color, finish, shape, and function.
+If you don’t want to spring for a full cabinet remodel, but still want to make an impactful change, give your hardware an update.
+New handles can make your entire kitchen look brand new while also adding a new color, finish, shape, and function.

 And speaking of your cabinets–this is an area that’s going to be thoroughly inspected by your visitors.
 Before any potential buyers come to visit, make sure your cabinets aren’t overflowing with clutter.

-Your bed is the focal point of your master bedroom, which is why it’s one of the most important items to consider updating when preparing your home for viewings.
+Your bed is the focal point of your master bedroom, which is why it’s one of the most critical items to consider updating when preparing your home for viewings.

 Since your eyes are drawn to drapes, it’s important to select a set that emphasizes the room’s color scheme.

 Consider these curtain types: